jhch01/Customer-Churn-Analysis/README.md

 - GitHub
 ## Data Model
 The original dataset contained:
-- Sales Fact Table
+- Customer demographics
-- Customers Dimension
+- Account information
-- Dates Dimension
+- Service subscriptions
+- Customer lifetime value (CLTV)
-- Products Dimension
+- Churn information
 A reporting dataset was created in BigQuery and exported to Tableau for visualization.
 ## Business Questions
 - What percentage of customers are leaving the company?